sercankulcu/sercankulcu.github.io/_thoughts/why-i-finally-understood-gym-gloves.md

 What problem is this solving?

 That is one of the best questions an engineer can develop.
 You see an ugly system.
 Before redesigning it, ask why it became this way.
 Maybe there was a constraint, an edge case, a regulation, a historical failure.
-The ugly component may be unnecessary—or it may be carrying twenty years of invisible experience.
+The ugly component may be unnecessary, or it may be carrying twenty years of invisible experience.

 This is the engineering version of gym gloves: do not remove the glove until you understand the blister.